Cornish Artists and Authors at War (1914-1919)

 Despite the mass of material produced by Procter, I am not aware of any exhibition or analysis of this having been done to mark the centenary of its production.

-See also the work held by the descendants of Mary Evans, who worked alongside Procter at Queen Alexandra Hospital, Malo.
+See also the work held by the descendants of Molly Evans, who worked alongside Procter at Queen Alexandra Hospital, Malo.

 Laura Knight’s depictions of the Canadians at Witley Camp, Surrey